-- The EveryDay card has a great 12-month 0% intro APR offer for both purchases and balance transfers, with no fee for transfers within the first 60 days.
-This is a rare find on a rewards card like this.
-After the intro period, the regular 14.99%–25.99% Variable APR applies.
+- The EveryDay card has a great 15 months 0% intro APR offer for purchases.
+After the intro period, the regular 12.99%–23.99% Variable APR applies.

 - Depending on your purchasing habits and how often you’ll use the card, the annual fee for the EveryDay Preferred could easily pay for itself.

 - If you don’t meet the purchase threshold each month you won’t earn as many points.